jennyrud01/bird-bot-project/README.md

 ## Raspberry Pi 4 Model B 8 GB RAM
 ![Image](rasp_pi_4_b_03_anw.png)

-A small size fully-functional computer that can be programmed almost inany language, and to which additional hardware can be attached.
+A small size fully-functional computer that can be programmed almost in any language, and to which additional hardware can be attached.

 ## Pi Camera

+8-megapixel camera module attached to Raspberry Pi board with the help of a ribbon cable that gives our robot the ability to see.
+Pi Camera is able to provide 1920x1080 pixels resolution for up to a rate of 30 frames per second

 ## Pan-Tilt HAT

+The HAT and its on-board microcontroller allow independently drive the two servos (pan and tilt).
+The module pans and tilts through 180 degrees in each axis.